-^{} This figure reflects only the portion of payroll that was used to cover the living expenses of relocated and retained student workers who lived in the region.
+^{}This figure reflects only the portion of payroll that was used to cover the living expenses of relocated and retained student workers who lived in the county.

 Source: Student costs and wages provided by Lane.
-The number of relocated and retained students who lived in the region off campus or on campus while attending is derived by Lightcast from the student origin data and in-term residence data provided by Lane.
+The number of relocated and retained students who lived in the county off campus or on campus while attending is derived by Emsi from the student origin data and in-term residence data provided by Lane.
 The data are based on all students.

-14 Online students and students who commuted to the Lane Service District from outside the region are not considered in this calculation because it is assumed their living expenses predominantly occurred in the region where they resided during the analysis year.
-We recognize that not all online students live outside the region, but keep the assumption given data limitations.
+12 Online students and students who commuted to Lane County from outside the county are not considered in this calculation because it is assumed their living expenses predominantly occurred in the county where they resided during the analysis year.